telerik/winforms-docs/pivotgrid/exporting-data/spread-export.md

 # Spread Export

 __PivotGridSpreadExport__ utilizes our [RadSpreadProcessing](http://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/overview) libraries to export the contents of __RadPivotGrid__ to *xlsx, csv, pdf* and *txt* formats.
-This article will explain in detail the SpreadExport abilities and will demonstrate how to use it.
+This article will explain in detail the spread export abilities and will demonstrate how to use it.

 * [Exporting Data](#exporting-data)